 Easy Ways to Maintain Your Drain Field

-Companies like True Plumbers are available to help homeowners make the most of their plumbing systems in a safe manner.
+Companies like True Plumbers & AC are available to help homeowners make the most of their plumbing systems in a safe manner.
 They provide drain field maintenance, repair, and replacement to the areas of Plant City and Lakeland, as well as surrounding communities of Winter Haven.

 Take small, purposeful steps in maintaining your plumbing and it will continue working just fine.
 Flush only waste and toilet paper down your toilets.
 Avoid any greasy, oily, or starchy foods from going down the drain by throwing them into the garbage.
 Divert as much runoff from your house as you can.
 If your home has a transfer pump, you should be checking it regularly.